pedrobelli/jobsity-test-front/README.md

 This are my local dependencies used to run this project:
  - Nodejs 20.12.1;
- - npm 10.5.0 (you can use other package managers if you preffr);
+ - npm 10.5.0 (you can use other package managers if you prefer);
  - Angular CLI 17.3.6;

 Before attempting to start the server run `npm install` to install the project dependencies.